 What Social Workers Look for in Home Visits

+What does CPS look for during a visit?
 First and foremost, your house should be tidy.
-There is no law which requires you to maintain a clean house, but understand that CPS workers pass judgment every day based upon their observations, their beliefs, their training and their life and professional experiences.
+There is no law that requires you to maintain a clean house, but understand that CPS workers pass judgment every day based upon their observations, their beliefs, their training, and their life and professional experiences.

 - Chemical products.
 Think about all of the stuff we keep in our house that we would not want our children to ingest.
 So, prescription and over the counter medication should all be put away in locking cabinets if there are young children in the home.
 Parents should exercise reasonable judgement about what is necessary with older children.
 Cleaning products are often toxic and need to be secured.
 Home improvement products such as paint, thinners, solvents and industrial cleaners fall into this category as well.

 - Scald hazards.
 This is important.
 Do you know the temperature of your hot water?
 Each year many children are burned from water faucets that are too hot.
 Make sure your water heater is not set too high.
 Use a thermometer to check the temperature and make sure the temperature is appropriate for the residents of the house.
 Don’t make the mistake of thinking your kids are too young to turn the faucet on.
 Every year, children are burned when parents get distracted and children reach for the hot water faucet.
 There are plenty of web sites that talk about what the proper temperatures are, but here is a trustworthy source.